 Again, duh.
 You don't need us to tell you that most venues offer some kind of concession rate for "eligible card holders".
 But wait – there's more!
 Many companies also have rush tickets – discounted concession tickets available on the morning of the performance.
-That is, they have discounts on an the already discounted concession tickets.
+That is, they have discounts on the already discounted concession tickets.
 Double win!

 For example, Red Stitch rush tickets are $15 for students, available at the door 30 minutes before the curtain. while the MTC have day seats at $20 for concession holders (full-time students, pensioners, MEAA), available between 9am and noon on the day of the performance at the venue box office.
 Occasionally, the MTC also have standing-room tickets which are available to all comers.
 There’s no set price for standing-room tickets but the discount is usually pretty hefty.

-Believe or not, some companies think the performing arts appeal only to greyheads; in order attract the yoof dollar, many offer discount tickets to patrons under 30, the Australian Ballet even have an under 18 rate.
+Believe or not, some companies think the performing arts appeal only to greyheads; in order attract the yoof dollar, many offer discount tickets to patrons under 30, the Australian Ballet even has an under 18 rate.